atweb3-io/celo-community-rpc/README.md

 This endpoint returns a JSON response with information about healthy and unhealthy backends for each network.
 It's useful for monitoring and debugging purposes.

-#### Caching Strategy
+#### Multi-level Caching Strategy

-The health status endpoint implements a balanced caching strategy to reduce KV reads while maintaining reasonably fresh data:
+The health status endpoint implements a sophisticated multi-level caching strategy to optimize performance and reduce resource usage:

+- **Cloudflare Edge Caching**: Leverages Cloudflare's global CDN for ultra-fast responses
-- **Server-side Caching**: Responses are cached for 5 minutes (configurable) with proper HTTP cache headers
+  - Responses are cached at edge locations worldwide
-- **Client-side Respect**: The frontend respects these cache headers and shows when data is coming from cache
-- **Force Refresh Option**: Users can force a refresh by clicking the refresh button, bypassing the cache
+  - Automatic purging during scheduled health checks
+  - Tagged cache entries for targeted invalidation

+- **KV Store Caching**: Provides a fallback when edge cache misses occur
+  - Complete response caching reduces KV read operations
+  - Only updated during scheduled health checks (every 15 minutes)

+- **HTTP Cache Headers**: Enable browser and proxy caching
-- **Conditional Requests**: ETag headers enable efficient conditional requests
+  - ETag and Last-Modified headers for conditional requests
+  - 304 Not Modified responses for unchanged content
+  - Proper Vary headers for different encodings and origins

+- **Client-side Features**:
+  - Force refresh option with the refresh button
+  - Transparent UI showing all relevant timestamps
+  - Cache status indicators in the interface

 This approach significantly reduces KV reads while still providing timely health status information.